Kinto/kinto/docs/api/index.rst

 1.11 (unreleased)
 '''''''''''''''''

-- The ``permissions`` are now empty in the response if the user has not the permission to write.
+- The ``permissions`` attribute is now empty in the response if the user does not have the permission to write.

 1.10 (2016-09-15)